 |Day||Area||Things to do|

 Getting there: Flight to Johannesburg and then domestic connection to Cape Town.
 I purchased domestic flights from Kulula and they were very good.
-Car pick up can be done at Cape Town International airport and driving is on the left side (like in England).
+Car rental can be done at Cape Town International airport.
+Driving is on the left side of the road (as in England).

+Hotels: The best location is anywhere from Sea Point suburb, southwards - Bantry Bay, Camps Bay etc. I stayed at Protea-Marriot Hotel Sea Point, which is not a boutique hotel, but well positioned (close to Woolworths shopping center) and has Spurs steakhouse adjacent to it.
+But for upmarket, stay in Camps Bay or Bantry Bay area such as the The President Hotel.
 You can also get great prices by booking a place that actually belongs to someone elses timesharing unit.
 This is very popular in South Africa.
-A South african company that provides brilliant service by getting you accomodation from soemone elses timesharing is Timeshare Getaways.
+A South african company that provides brilliant service where you can book someone elses timesharing is Timeshare Getaways.
 Typically, timesharing is for a week so if you book your accomodation from someone's timesharing, you may have to book for the week.
 But it's still often cheaper than a hotel for less days!
 So it's definitely worth it.

 Backpack touring: Take the popular Baz Bus and hop-on-hop-off between Johannesburg and Cape Town.
 Simply buy one ticket to your final destination and hop on and off as often as you like along the route.
 You get picked up and dropped off at the door of your accommodation.
 There are over 200 establishments to choose from (backpacker hostels, guest houses, lodges & hotels) and more than 40 cities, towns or villages to visit.
 You can travel in one direction until you reach your final destination.
 There is no time limit on your ticket!

-Kirstenbosch National Botanical Garden: Fantastic trees and flowers including South Africa's indigenous Protea flowers.
+Kirstenbosch National Botanical Garden: Fantastic fauna and flora including South Africa's indigenous Protea flowers.
 Make you sure you eat at the famous Kirstenbosch Tea Room Restaurant, especially the English tea for two with scones and cucumber sandwiches, and South Africa's famous bobotie dish.

 Tree-to-Tree Climbing: Navigate from tree-to-tree a few meters off the forest floor.
 For all ages and a lot of fun!